 On CNN today, Trump, a Presidential candidate, was seen posing with two admirers in a gun shop holding a Glock 45 imprinted with his photo in South Carolina.
 In an era of US guns and political violence, that P.R.O. may have far-reaching implications for law-abiding and non-law-abiding citizens.
 Such political ads or stunts are misguided and can be misconstrued negatively.

 The sociological history of gun brutality soon became endless in the 20th and 21st centuries; police racial brutality, alongside mafia criminal rivalry and criminal gang activities unduly exploited, came to the limelight when Rodney King was brutally beaten by the police in 1991 and died in 2012.
 Police officer Derek Chauvin openly murdered George Floyd in May 2021.
 The exploitation among hundreds of thousands of such police brutality has been swept under the rugs for centuries.
 However, typical among the ruthless police brutalities was in Chicago.
-According to Hagan J. et al. (2022), "the scandals that came to light was about Police Commander & detective Jon Burge and the midnight crews of officers- for decades from the 1970s lasting several decades, they came to light through lawyers, reporters, and activists (Baer, 2020; Conroy, 2000; Ralph, 2020)".
+According to Hagan J. et al. (2022), "the scandals that came to light was about Police Commander & detective Jon Burge and the midnight crews of officersor decades from the 1970s lasting several decades, they came to light through lawyers, reporters, and activists (Baer, 2020; Conroy, 2000; Ralph, 2020)".
 Commander Jon Burge and the midnight Crews of Officers engaged in the brutal torture of black and brown men and women for decades.
 The reckless shootings by law enforcement were no secret.
 The community, law enforcement leadership, and the government political authorities simply turned blind eyes to the gun violence and atrocities.

-The Relics of the North and South Civil Wars: The sales of guns became pieces of merchandise between the North and the Southern American states to arm and protect themselves, till this day.
+The sales of guns became pieces of merchandise between the North and the Southern American states to arm and protect themselves, till this day.
 The culture of gun ownership is indelible, and it cannot be erased by any public outcry, at least for now, or through any legal sanctions; not even the US Constitution will dare it.
 Why?
 Simply because many of the US Judges and Justices, legislators, and policymakers love guns.
 They celebrate gun ownership; some pass them as gifts to their friends, parents, juvenile children, and spouses as birthday giftings.
 It is not surprising to scholars, sociologists, and historians.
 Gun violence in America had its historical roots and relics from the American Civil War between the United States and the Southern Confederate states from 1861 to 1865 (The 13th Amendment of the U.S. Constitution abolished Slavery in 1865).
 The mafia gang-style executions and gun-brandishing movies gradually crept into the US socio-cultural fabric psyche.

 Socio-Cultural Resistance to Guns’ Control and Amended Laws